Knightflare15/Tetris/MASTER_README.md

 - email delivery abstraction;
 - fallback logging when email service is not configured.

+What to understand:

+- OTPs are temporary secrets and should not be stored or compared carelessly.
+- Hashing the OTP before comparison is safer than keeping the raw code around.
+- The email provider is an implementation detail; the auth flow should not be tightly coupled to one transport.

 Current limitation:

 - OTP state is in memory, so server restarts lose pending OTPs.